 While affiliate marketing has been around since the early nineties, we are now seeing more and more companies getting smart about their affiliate program management.
 What exactly does this mean?
 Brands are taking affiliate marketing seriously as a means of customer acquisition.
 They are investing more in this strategy; they are spending more time and resources to understand best practices; and most importantly, they are shifting how they manage their campaigns.

 Gaining new customers for your business can be an expensive challenge, but with these customer referral program ideas it doesn't have to be!
-Before we jump in, let's back up and talk about the benefits of referral marketing.
+Before we jump in, let's back up and talk about the benefits of referral marketing, and how referral program software can make your marketing team's job easier.

 When it comes to increasing leads, how can brands ensure their B2B affiliate marketing program is driving pipeline growth?
 Here are three ways to leverage affiliates in your overall marketing strategy.